 XLS vs XLSX: What's the Difference?

-XLS vs XLSX explained: key differences, which format to use, and how to view or convert Excel files free online without Excel.
+XLS vs XLSX explained: key differences, file size, security, performance tips, and how to view or convert Excel files free online.

 Try it yourself